Versace's Miami mansion

 Casa Casuarina

 A view of the Atlantic Ocean is seen from the rooftop of Casa Casuarina, the former Miami Beach home of Italian fashion designer Gianni Versace.
 "Miami's cool.
-Miami's a place where you can be yourself without running," Versace said in a 1994 TV interview with Charlie Rose.
+Miami's a place where you can be yourself without running," Versace said in a 1994 TV interview.
 "Simple, beautiful, the weather is fantastic ...
 I wake up and I work.
 I'm very serene here."

 Credit: AP Photo/Lynne Sladky